 The number of persons arriving in Spain by land in 2021 was 1,845, marking a slight increase compared to 2019, when 1,712 persons entered the enclaves, but representing an important decrease compared to the number of arrivals in 2020.
 As already mentioned, data on arrivals by land to Ceuta do not include persons who accessed the enclave between 17 and 18 May 2021.

 |Point of entry||Number of irregular arrivals|

 In recent years, the main obstacles regarding access to the Spanish territory are faced at the Ceuta and Melilla borders and checkpoints.
 These obstacles are mainly due to the impossibility of asylum seekers to cross the border and exit Morocco.
-There are several reported cases concerning refusal of entry, refoulement, collective expulsions and push backs, including incidents involving up to a thousand persons during 2018, and hundred persons during 2019 and 2020.
+There are several reported cases concerning refusal of entry, refoulement, collective expulsions and push backs, including incidents involving up to a thousand persons in 2018, and hundred persons throughout 2019, 2020 and 2021.